What is agile methodology? A guide for your business

 FAQs on agile methodology

-Here are answers to common questions about agile methodology and implementation.
+Here are answers to frequently asked questions about agile methodology and how it applies to your business.

 What's the difference between the 4 agile values and the 12 principles?